How Hard is it to Sue a Texas Hospital for Malpractice?

 Who Can Sue a Texas Hospital for Malpractice?

-Generally, if you or a loved one was a victim of hospital malpractice, medical negligence, or wrongful death within the last 2 years, you can sue a hospital in Texas.
-There are some exceptions such as if the injured patient is a minor if the negligent medical professional is a government employee, if the negligence was discovered after the 2-year statute of limitations, or if the course of treatment is continuous.
+Generally, if you or a loved one was a victim of hospital malpractice, medical negligence, or wrongful death within the last two years, you can sue a hospital in Texas.
+There are some exceptions such as if the injured patient is a minor (in which case they have until they’re 14 to file a claim), if the negligent medical professional is a government employee, if the negligence was discovered after the two-year statute of limitations, or if the course of treatment is continuous.

 The clock starts ticking on how long you will be able to file your case as soon as the injury occurs.
-It is always best to act quickly and enlist the help of a hospital negligence attorney as soon as possible to ensure that all deadlines are met and that all of the details of your unique situation are taken into account, recorded, and documented.
+It is always best to act quickly and enlist the help of an attorney as soon as possible to ensure that all deadlines are met and that all the details of your unique situation are taken into account, recorded, and documented.

 Common Hospital Mistakes that Lead to Malpractice Claims